 Shadow quality

-One key setting contributing to The Division 2’s visual appeal is Shadow Quality.
+One critical setting contributing to Division 2’s visual appeal is Shadow Quality.
 Without Shadow Quality set to medium or above, the game appears uninteresting.

 Fortunately, it doesn’t put a lot of strain on any machine, and setting it too high rather than Medium doesn’t significantly affect frame rates.